muribarros/TS_Feature_Extractor/README.md

 - Neighbouring Gray Tone Difference Matrix (NGDTM)

 ## Usage
-To use these models for transfer learning or inference, please follow the instructions below.
+To use these models for feature extraction or classify, please follow the instructions below.
+1) Apply Binary_Matrix_and_start_descriptor.py algoritm to create binary matrix via dicom file or nifti file of brain segmentation, this process will results in binary matrix for each brain region for feature extraction in next step.
+2) Apply

 ### Loading Models